soichih/autohpss/README.md

 autohpss keeps up with list of files in local sqlite3 DB (~/.config/autohpss) along with modified data and which htar archive the files belongs.

-You should run `archive` periodically, or setup a cron job on a machine that you have access to which will 1) ssh to karst 2) run archive at desired interval.
-Please note - arhcive command will store all files that are modified (not just new).
-If you have a files that are frequently updated, to prevent too many copies to be created in HPSS, you should either not archive those files, or archive them less frequently.
+You can run `archive` periodically by setting up a cron job which will 1) ssh to karst 2) run archive at desired interval.
+Please note that, the arhcive command will re-archive files if they are modified since they were last archived.
+If you have a files that are frequently modified, you should either not archive those files or archive them less frequently to prevent too many copies of those files to be created in HPSS.

 > In the future, I will provide a functionality to automatically purge older versions of the same file in HPSS (maybe only keep 3 latest copies?)